1920s in Western fashion: Women's wear

 Paris set the fashion trends for Europe and North America.
 The fashion for women was all about letting loose.
 Women wore dresses all day, every day.
 Day dresses had a drop waist, which was a belt around the low waist or hip and a skirt that hung anywhere from the ankle on up to the knee, never above.
 Daywear had sleeves (long to mid-bicep) and a skirt that was straight, pleated, hank hem, or tiered.
 Hair was often bobbed, giving a boyish look.

 Clothing fashions changed with women's changing roles in society, particularly with the idea of new fashion.
 Although society matrons of a certain age continued to wear conservative dresses, the sportswear worn by forward-looking and younger women became the greatest change in post-war fashion.
 The tubular dresses of the 'teens had evolved into a similar silhouette that now sported shorter skirts with pleats, gathers, or slits to allow motion.
 The most memorable fashion trend of the Roaring Twenties was undoubtedly "the flapper" look.
 The flapper dress was functional and flattened the bust line rather than accentuating it.

+The straight-line chemise topped by the close-fitting cloche hat became the uniform of the day.
+Women "bobbed", or cut, their hair short to fit under the popular hats, a radical move in the beginning, but standard by the end of the decade.
+Particularly in France, the epicenter of art and fashion, the bobbed hairstyle came to be associated with controversy with constant stories and rumors of family members rejecting the women of their family because of their decision to get a bobbed cut.
+In the west, women won the right to vote in the late nineteenth to the early twentieth centuries; that may have played a role in the social reboot that was to come in the 1920s.